 Average Net Price: $16,909

 The College of Liberal Studies (CLS) offers classes online, on-campus, or a combination of both (known as the hybrid option).
 Bachelor of Arts degrees include Administrative Leadership, Liberal Studies, Lifespan Care, and World Cultural Studies.
 Graduate programs offer Masters of Administrative Leadership, Health and Human Services Administration, Museum Studies, Criminal Justice, and Prevention Science.
-OU also provides post-graduate certificates in Administrative Leadership, Corrections Management, and Restorative Justice.
+OU also provides post-graduate certificates in some of the following areas:

 Oklahoma City University